Rajeshwar-Reddy-Vemula/ECE_510_S26_Rajeshwar_Vemula/codefest/cf01/profiling/resnet18_analysis.md

 ---

 ## Arithmetic Intensity Calculation (Strict No-Reuse Model)
 For the most MAC-intensive layer, **Conv2d: 1-1**, we calculate the Arithmetic Intensity ($AI$) under the strict hardware constraint of **no on-chip cache and no data reuse**.
 In this scenario, every operand (weights and inputs) must be re-fetched from DRAM for every calculation.
+No line buffers or on chip SRAM.

 ### 1. Layer Specifications (Conv2d: 1-1)
 * **Kernel:** $7 \times 7$ convolution, Stride 2.